Mose Allison : I Don’t Worry About a Thing (1962)

 Today’s album of the day is Roots by The Gipsy Kings

 Sons of Spanish Romani families, this French group plays a unique mix of flamenco, pop, and rumba.
 This was my solo dinner music tonight after a rummage in the freezer uncovered a frozen paella.
 Not exactly authentic, but tasty – like this music.
-My favourite tracks:

 The BBC reports that: